Dan ‘Big Cat’ Katz Has Built an Impressive Net Worth From the Ground Up

 Between all of his income sources, Dan “Big Cat” Katz has an estimated net worth of $2 million, according to Celebrity Net Worth.
 That’s not bad for someone who became known for working with a website that essentially satires traditional sports media outlets.

-Katz joined Barstool before it was a big deal and getting investments from bigger media companies, he likely didn’t think he or the company would ever reach the heights of popularity and notoriety that they have.
+Katz joined Barstool before it was a big deal and getting investments from bigger media companies.
+So he likely didn’t think he or the company would ever reach the heights of popularity and notoriety they have now.

-Big Cat is believed to have an ownership stake in Barstool because he came aboard as early in the company’s history that he did.
+Big Cat is believed to have an ownership stake in Barstool because he came aboard early in the company’s history.
 With the company’s valuation in the hundreds of millions of dollars, even a small percentage of the company isn’t an insignificant amount of money.